tydaeus/notes/windows/powershell/powershell_scripting.md

 * `Mandatory=$true` - sets this parameter to be mandatory

+### Switch Parameters
+Switch parameters act as boolean, defaulting to false if the parameter isn't provided and changed to true if it is.

+Declare: `[switch] $MySwitch`

+Use: `.\My-Script.ps1 -MySwitch`

 ## Outputting Data
 Any data item that appears on a line on its own is considered part of the output data.
 E.g. lines